 18 – 70 years old.

 RHB Bank is headquartered in Kuala Lumpur and established in 1994 under the name of DCB Holdings Berhad.
 It’s one of the biggest banks in Malaysia with almost 300 local branches in Kuala Lumpur itself.
-Other cities and countries served include Singapore, Vietnam, Thailand, Cambodia, Brunei, Indonesia, Laos and Hong Kong.
+Other cities and countries served to include Singapore, Vietnam, Thailand, Cambodia, Brunei, Indonesia, Laos and Hong Kong.

 Unfortunately, RHB Bank only offers overseas property loans to Singaporean citizens or permanent residents who want to buy property in Malaysia.